roc-lang/setup-roc/README.md

 # Setup Roc

-A GitHub Action to download and setup the Roc compiler for Linux x86_64.
+A GitHub Action to download and setup the Roc compiler for Linux and macOS.

 ## Usage